silvehh/anything-SOEN341_Project_F24/README.md

 # For programmers:
 ### If you want to add:
-- JavaScript files: Please put them in the views folder
+- HTML files: Please put them in the views folder